-Routine Routine is important, not only when it comes to creating a revision time-table, but also for homelife in general.
+Routine Routine is important, not only when it comes to creating a revision timetable, but also for homelife in general.
 People respond well to routine and by creating regular activities at regular times, you are creating your own family rituals and traditions.
-Ty to maintain several "anchor points" in your family life, such as eating together at similar times each day, sharing family time together (whether going out or staying home) and regular getting up and bedtimes.
+Try to maintain several "anchor points" in your family life, such as eating together at similar times each day, sharing family time together (whether going out or staying home) and regular getting up and bedtimes.
 Routine creates stability.
-Home timetable Try to set breakfast, dinner, family time, family activities at similar times to create create familiarity and security.
+Home timetable Try to set breakfast, dinner, family time, family activities at similar times to create familiarity and security.
 It can be difficult when everyone has their own schedule but it is worth having some anchor points throughout the week when you all get together, such as breakfast at 7.15 am on weekdays or at 9.00 am at weekends, or family dinners on Monday, Wednesday and Friday at 6.30 pm.
 You may not be able to keep the same routine every day, but try to keep a similar routine each week so your teen knows what's expected of them and when.
 Showing up It's much more difficult to "duck out" of activities when they are part of the regular routine rather than occasional exceptions.
 For example, if the family always spends half-an-hour together to eat and chat at around 6.00 pm, it's much more difficult to take food upstairs while revising or snack in another room than it would be if the regular routine were to eat in different places at different times.
 As far as you can, don't encourage your teen to take mealtimes in their room (or in front of the television).
-It is much easier to start these routines when they're in their GCSE years than trying to introduce them once they are in their late teens.
 Improve time management Creating regular activities at regular times of the day will help your child take breaks from revising as well as improve their time-management skills by having to organise revision around these times.
-Breaks It's vital for both wellbeing and effective study that your teen takes regular breaks (both long and short) - without feeling guilty!
-Short breaks

-When helping them create a study or revision timetable, ensure they factor in five or ten minute breaks within 30 or 60 minute study sessions.
+Taking a break It's vital for both wellbeing and effective study that your teen takes regular breaks (both long and short) - without feeling guilty!
+Short breaks When helping them create a study or revision timetable, ensure they factor in five or ten minute breaks within 30 or 60 minute study sessions.
 Short bursts of studying produce much better results than long stretches.
 Even if they have to study all day or all evening, they should not do more than an hour at a time without having a short rest.

 Long breaks It's important for them to take time out and do things they enjoy - such as watching a film, being part of their regular sports team, attending a concert, spending time with friends and family.
 Not only does this give the brain a chance to switch off, refocus and assimilate information, it will help them find an appropriate work-play balance to ensure a productive and happy life in the long term.
 Try and help them ensure their breaks include a variety of different activities (not just staying in their room watching a box set).
 Taking a day off From time to time, we all need to take a break.
 When things get tough, it can sometimes be helpful to step away from the problem and revisit it with a calm mind and renewed outlook rather than struggle on.
 If, on occasion, your child doesn't stick rigidly to their revision timetable, don't worry, they are probably doing enough to stay on track.
 If you don't think they are, and the school agrees, it might be time to work out different rules to help them refocus.